 TDISPn Keywords The value field of this indexed keyword shall contain a character string describing the format recommended for displaying an ASCII text representation of of the contents of field n.
 This keyword overrides the default display format given by the TFORMn keyword.
 If the table value has been scaled, the physical value, derived using Eq.
 7.1, shall be displayed.
 All elements in a field shall be displayed with a single, repeated format.
-Only the format codes in Table 7.4, discussed in §7.3.4, are permitted for encoding.
+Only the format codes in Table 7.4, interpreted as Fortran [17] output formats, and discussed in more detail in §7.3.4, are permitted for encoding.
 The format codes must be specified in upper case.
 If the Bw.m, Ow.m, and Zw.m formats are not readily available to the reader, the Iw.m display format may be used instead, and if the ENw.d and ESw.d formats are not available, Ew.d may be used.